 Welcome from the Chair

 A warm welcome to all new and returning students.
-I hope you have all enjoyed a relaxing and productive summer and are ready for another academic year.
+I hope you have all enjoyed a relaxing and productive summer and are ready for the new academic year.

-As you are likely to have already noticed, the Department has a totally revamped website.
-We would like you to use this site to keep up with announcements and events about classes, advising, internships, and exciting events featuring visiting speakers, workshops, and conferences.
+We would like you to use the POSC departmental website to keep up with announcements and events about classes, advising, internships, and exciting events featuring visiting speakers, workshops, and conferences.

-Our annual undergraduate dinner is upcoming in September.
-Please come join us for a fun evening of food and conversation with faculty and representatives of Political Science student organizations.
+Our annual undergraduate lunch takes place in September.
+Please come join us for a fun afternoon of food and conversation with faculty and representatives of Political Science student organizations.

 About the Department